I’ve been known to throw a thing or two when I’m angry.

 I took it upon myself to self-medicate.
 No, not with the leftover Vicodin from my c-section; with patience.
 You can read about my Lenten Appeal here.

 I gotta tell ya, pals, it’s been WORKING!
 Let me clarify: I still react with sarcasm and/or anger in certain situations, but I have become acutely aware of my physical and verbal reactions, and have worked really hard at maintaining a sense of calm in the face of a bossy three-year-old and his clingy counterpart.
 I’m pretty proud of myself, too, because this mental grind is no joke.
 It’s so much easier to just throw my hands up and yell FUCK IT (<—- I think that’s my first official eff bomb on my blog.
 You’re witnessing history.
-You’re welcome.), but to breathe in, and take a second to analyze the situation for what it is: a fleeting moment of irritation that, when gone, is forgotten as well.
+You’re welcome.), than to breathe in, and take a second to analyze the situation for what it is: a fleeting moment of irritation that, when gone, is forgotten as well.
 I kept telling myself:

 My kids will be better for it.